JosephTheExperiment/gyst/gyst docs/cli details/Subcommands.md

 ---
 # install
 - Description => Installs libraries via conan
-- Long description => Installs libraries via conan using the the name, and version(conan only) of the library, and to search for libraries in conan visit conan center at : https://conan.io/center, and for vcpkg visit vcpkg packages at https://vcpkg.io/en/packages, or use the command: conan/vcpkg search.
+- Long description => Installs libraries via conan using names and versions(conan required) of libraries, and to search for libraries in conan visit conan center at: https://conan.io/center, and for vcpkg visit vcpkg packages at https://vcpkg.io/en/packages, or use the command: conan/vcpkg search.
 - Args:
-	- name/version(conan required).. => Libraries names, and versions.
+	- names/versions(conan required).. => One or more libraries names and versions.
 - Options:
 	- --conan: flags => Conan flags.
 	=> These flags will have priority over the flags in the project_info.toml file.